regolith-linux/regolith-desktop-website/content/_index.de.md

 # Regolith 2.2 installieren

 {{< hint warning >}}
 UPDATE: The Regolith repository key has changed.
 Update it by re-running the first step for your distro/version from below.
+[More Details](https://github.com/orgs/regolith-linux/discussions/888)
 {{< /hint >}}

 {{< tabs "uniqueid" >}}